KathrynBrusewitz/cortex-dashboard/README.md

 See Api README for more detailed todo
 [x] Connect with Cortex API and MongoDB (Local Env)
 [x] Schema
-[ ] Login with Token: Verify, then send back User
+[x] Login with Token: Verify, then send back User

 ```

+### Notes to Self

+Consider [Authenticated Components](https://stackoverflow.com/questions/34624257/react-router-redux-how-can-i-update-state-on-load-of-page-for-authentication) or fallback on Authenticated Routes.

 ## Version control